 Krysia is a Ph.D. student in the Higgins lab.
 Prior to that, she completed her MSci in Biochemistry at King’s College London in 2018.
 She was previously awarded the Boatswain, Dawodu, Egesi, Image, Kara Student prize for most significant contribution to departmental life and the Savile Scholarship which allowed her to conduct half her MSci research project at the Sahlgrenska Academy in Gothenburg, Sweden.
 After completing her MSci, she worked as a Research Assistant at St. Georges, University of London before moving to Imperial College in October 2019 to join the Higgins lab for her Ph.D.
 Her Ph.D. is funded the Royal British Legion as part of the Centre for Blast Injury Studies 2019 Ph.D. cohort.
 Her project focuses on cellular responses that occur following blast injury that lead to heterotopic ossification.

 Summik joined the Higgins lab as a PhD student in October 2017.
-Before joining the lab, she worked as a Research Assistant at the Wellcome Trust Sanger Institute.
+She was funded by an iCASE from the EPSRC with HairClone and researched human dermal papilla cells and their role in follicular neogenesis.
+After obtaining her PhD in 2022, Summik remained in the lab as a Postdoctoral Researcher, researching wound closure of diabetic wounds.
+Before joining the lab, Summik worked as a Research Assistant at the Wellcome Trust Sanger Institute.
 Her initial project at the Sanger aimed to derive induced pluripotent stem cells (IPSCs) from patients with genetic mutations in their DNA repair pathway to find mutational signatures associated with various diseases.
-Her second project involved differentiating IPSCs into macrophages and stimulating them with various compounds.
-Before working at the Sanger Institute, she graduated with First Class Honours in MSci Biochemistry from the University of Birmingham.
-In the Higgins lab, Summik is researching human dermal papilla cells and assessing their role in follicular neogenesis.